-The graduate certificate in Women’s, Gender, and Sexuality Studies (WGSS) is a supplementary program designed for students currently enrolled in a Northeastern University master’s or doctoral program.
+The graduate certificate in Women’s, Gender, and Sexuality Studies (WGSS), MPH Option is a supplementary program designed for students currently enrolled in the Master’s of Public Health in Urban Health at Northeastern University.
 The certificate aims to provide enhanced competency by:

-Master of Public Health (MPH) students are able to apply theories, concepts and methods gained from the WGSS certificate to addressing urban health issues.
-Certificate students will work with an advisor in their primary or a closely related discipline to develop a plan for completing the certificate.
+Master of Public Health (MPH) students are able to apply theories, concepts, and methods gained from the WGSS certificate to addressing urban health issues.
+Certificate students will work with an advisor in the Public Health program to develop a plan for completing the certificate.
 The advisory relationship is intended to be facilitative; students are free to request a different advisor at any time.

-Students enrolled in the MPH Program at the Bouvé College of Health Sciences who wish to pursue a certificate in WGSS follow a slightly different path than students in other programs.
-Interested MPH students should contact Alisa Lincoln, Professor of Health Sciences and Sociology; Shan Mohammed, Director of the MPH program; or Alison Gillis, MPH Program Manager prior to pursuing the WGSS certificate to discuss their options.
-After you have discussed your intentions with the MPH program administration, if you decide to purse the certificate, please complete this simple online form.
+Students enrolled in the MPH Program at the Bouvé College of Health Sciences who wish to pursue a certificate in WGSS follow a slightly different path than students in CSSH programs.
+Interested MPH students should contact Alisa Lincoln, Professor of Health Sciences and Sociology; Shan Mohammed, Director of the MPH program; or Alison Gillis, Assistant Program Director, MPH prior to pursuing the WGSS certificate to discuss their options.
+After you have discussed your intentions with the MPH program administration, if you decide to pursue the certificate, please complete this simple online form.
 The WGSS program coordinator will then contact you to set up a meeting and will add the certificate to your degree audit.

 For MPH students, the Certificate in Women’s, Gender, and Sexuality Studies consists of a minimum of five graduate courses: a choice of one of two required courses in WGSS, two core courses in PHTH, and two elective courses.
 The certificate curriculum, including a list of required courses and approved electives, can be found in the university catalog.